Soviet plunder: Concealment and museum storage

 Initially Stalin had plans for a "super museum" celebrating the Soviet victory, similar to Hitler's planned Führermuseum.
 Most cultural items seized by the Soviet state were concentrated in few institutions in major centers, such as Moscow and Leningrad (in particular, the Pushkin Museum in Moscow and the Hermitage Museum in Leningrad), with little compensation reaching cultural institutions in provincial areas.
 Exhibitions of trophy art were prepared, but never opened to general public, accessible only to high-ranking Soviet officials.
 Shortly afterwards, Stalin ordered such collections to be considered top secret, which has been understood as an attempt to hide the scope of Soviet looting from the international public opinion.
-Since then, the USSR has been generally denying that it held significant seized trophy art.
+Since then, the USSR and subsequently Russia have generally denied that they held significant seized trophy art.

 Soviet authorities have been described as very tolerant towards the theft of enemy property, although there were cases of more or less official taxation, extending into bribery, as well as resulting in arrests, including for soldiers who were considered too ambitious and greedy.
 Theft from trains and warehouses carrying loot, including reparations, became a serious problem for several years.
 Some crimes were committed by armed gangs; others involved corrupted officials illegally seizing and reselling goods.
 In some cases, corrupted officials would steal from veterans and their families, including the seizing of decorations and documents, that gave them access to privileges.
 To address the issues, particularly the theft of state property, a number of new laws were passed, particularly in 1947.
-Around that time, Stalin has used the argument about misuse of war trophies in a number of cases, reining in the power of the military; one of the most high-profile victims of this accusation was Marshal Georgy Zhukov.
+Around that time, Stalin has used the argument about misuse of war trophies in a number of cases, reining in the power of the military; one of the most high-profile victims of this accusation was Marshal Georgy Zhukov (the Trophy Case).